HomeHealth articlescancerHormone Therapy For Cancer | Risk Factors | Types

 What Are the Types of Hormone Therapy?

 The major two hormones seen in females are estrogen and progesterone, which are known to affect some breast cancers.
 They are called estrogen receptor-positive (ER+) or progesterone receptor-positive (PR+), or sometimes both.
 The hormone therapy for breast cancer is aimed at stopping these hormones from reaching the breast cancer cells.
-Your physician may decide to go ahead with more than one single type of hormone therapy to treat the breast cancer patient.
+The physician may decide to go ahead with more than one single type of hormone therapy to treat the breast cancer patient.
 If started in the early stages of breast cancer, it helps in preventing the reversal of breast cancer.

-Following Medications Can Be Used for Breast Cancer:
+The following Medications Can Be Used for Breast Cancer:

 1. Tamoxifen:

 Tamoxifen's mechanism of action is to block the estrogen receptors.
 It is one of the most commonly used hormone therapies for managing breast cancer.
-It is indicated in women who are either having periods (premenopausal) and those women who have had their menopause ( post-menopausal).
+It is indicated in women who are either having periods (premenopausal) or those women who have had their menopause ( post-menopausal).

 2. Aromatase Inhibitors: